 Are you a talented lawyer looking to take the next step in your career?
-Being a HMRC Specialist Prosecutor with the Crown Prosecution Service (CPS) Proceeds of Crime means that you will be at the forefront of delivering justice.
+Being a Specialist Prosecutor with the Crown Prosecution Service (CPS) Proceeds of Crime means that you will be at the forefront of delivering justice.

-You will have opportunities to develop your career further including using your Individual Learning Account (ILA) to attend training courses and get the chance to shadow colleagues in order to gain different perspectives.
+You will have opportunities to develop your career further including using your Individual Learning Account (ILA) to attend training courses and get the chance to shadow colleagues to gain different perspectives.
 You will be supported in your progression with access to various promotion opportunities.

 Delivering justice is complex with work that is sometimes emotionally challenging, which is why we offer a range of benefits including flexible working, civil service pension scheme, access to employee savings schemes and 25 days leave, rising to 30 days after 5 years’ service.